Are You A Candidate For Mohs Surgery?

 - Skin Graft – Skin grafting involves covering the wound with skin obtained from another part of the body (donor site).
 The graft donor site, usually in front of or behind the ear or near the collar bone, is usually sutured side to side or left to heal by granulation.

 - Skin Flap – Flaps involve the movement of adjacent healthy skin to cover the surgical wound.
 Skin flaps provide excellent results given the skin color and texture match.

-- Consultation with another reconstructive surgeon – Almost all surgical defects are repaired by the Mohs surgeon immediately after removal of the skin cancer.
-If your surgery becomes extensive, involves a sensitive functional area, or you request it preoperatively, we will seek the assistance of another physician (usually ENT, Plastic, or Oculoplastic Surgeon) for reconstruction of the surgical defect.
+- Consultation with another reconstructive surgeon – Almost all surgical defects is repaired by the Mohs surgeon immediately after removal of the skin cancer.
+If your surgery becomes extensive, involves a sensitive functional area, or you request it preoperatively, we will seek the assistance of another physician (usually ENT, Plastic, or Oculoplastic Surgeon) for the reconstruction of the surgical defect.
 Usually, you will see one of these physicians a few days before or on the day of your Mohs surgery.
 The reconstruction may be scheduled on the same day or within a few days of the Mohs surgery.

 Who should perform Mohs Surgery?

 We recommend choosing a surgeon who is a member of the American College of Mohs Micrographic Surgery and Cutaneous Oncology (ACMMSCO).
 ACMMSCO provides specialized training for Mohs surgeons known as a fellowship.
 Mohs surgery fellowship programs are an intense, 1-2 year period of specialized training in excision, frozen section pathology, and advanced reconstruction.
 Only members of the ACMMSCO have completed this additional year of training beyond residency to specialize in Mohs surgery.

 Mohs Surgery at Southeast Dermatology